sandeep24599/Java-Servlet-Cookie-session-Project/README.md

-# Servlet Cookie Session Management Project
+# Session Management in Java - Cookies
 This is a simple Java web application demonstrating session management using cookies in Servlets.
 The project allows users to log in, tracks their session using cookies, and provides a logout functionality.
 Project Structure